Direct-to-consumer genetic testing

 Last Reviewed 1/12/2014

 In recent years the cost of genetic testing and whole genome sequencing has fallen dramatically, giving rise to ‘direct-to-consumer’ genetic testing.
 These are genetic tests that you can order online or by post, complete at home and then send away for analysis.
-On Tuesday 2 December a US-based company, 23andMe, launched their version of this type of testing in the UK.
 The FAQs and answers below provide more information on these types of tests.

 Genetic testing on the NHS is available through your clinician who orders the test(s) that are appropriate for you from an NHS-certified laboratory.
 The clinician will request a test only if knowing the results will help them provide you with the most appropriate healthcare.
 NHS policies define who is most likely to benefit from specific genetic tests.
 Your clinician will collect your sample for genetic analysis and send it to the laboratory.
 The laboratory will then analyse and interpret the results.
 Your clinician will then be available to talk you through what your results mean.
 Anyone having a genetic test on the NHS is also likely to see a genetic counsellor.
 If the test will be looking to determine whether you are affected by a serious genetic condition, counselling will be available both before you take the test and after.

 Direct-to-consumer testing is different as you can purchase the test directly and have it posted to your home.
 This type of test is not tailored to you and it is not designed to diagnose a medical condition or help you find out more information about your health.
 Speaking to a clinician or a genetic counsellor is not guaranteed with direct-to-consumer genetic tests.

 What can this type of testing tell me and what can’t it tell me?